-- At year-end there are 327 students in grades 6-8th grade.
-Revenues are based on the amount received per student from the State through the School Board of Miami-Dade County. - Expenses for instruction are the result of teachers' salaries and related benefits, and also materials and supplies that directly impact student learning. - School administration is due primarily to administrators and other administrative personnel and related benefits as well as administrative costs. - Plant operations expenses consist of utilities, communications, insurance cost, support personnel and related benefits.
+- At year-end, there are 421 students in grades K 5.
+Revenues are based on the amount received per student from the State through the School Board of Miami-Dade County. - Expenses for instruction are the result of teachers' salaries, related benefits, and materials and supplies that directly impact student learning. - School administration is due primarily to administrators and other administrative personnel and related benefits as well as administrative costs. - Plant operations expenses consist of utilities, communications, insurance cost, support personnel and related benefits.